 In August 2020, the government announced proposals to radically reform the planning system in England.
-Consultation on draft proposals ended in the autumn of 2020 and a response is expected from Government along with updated regulations in the coming months.
+Consultation on draft proposals ended in the autumn of 2020 and a response was expected from Government along with updated regulations in 2021.

-However, following a government reshuffle in September 2021, and objections from backbench Conservative MPs, the expectation is that any changes are likely to be less radical than those consulted upon in 2020.
+However, following a government reshuffle in September 2021, and objections from backbench Conservative MPs, proposed changes were dropped or delayed significantly.

 TownPlanning.info has an extensive catalogue of articles and guides which help explain the town planning system in England.